APPLY NOW

 Final Thoughts

 Managing an IBS-friendly diet doesn’t have to feel impossible.
-Hidden ingredients like sweeteners, inulin, and emulsifiers can sneak into your meals and stir up symptoms, but with a little awareness, you can stay ahead of the game.
+Hidden ingredients like sweeteners, inulin, and emulsifiers can sneak into your meals and stir up symptoms for some, but with a little awareness, you can stay ahead of the game.

-Start by reading labels, sticking to whole foods, and choosing gentler options for your gut.
-Small, simple changes—like swapping out high-FODMAP ingredients or avoiding overly processed products—can go a long way in helping you feel better.
+Start by reading labels, sticking to whole foods without worrying about being perfect, and choosing gentler options for your gut.
+Small, simple changes—like swapping out high-FODMAP ingredients or avoiding ultra processed products a couple days a week—can go a long way in helping you feel better.

 Remember, it’s all about progress, not perfection.
 Listen to your body, make adjustments as needed, and don’t hesitate to get support from a dietitian.